tud-hri/travia/README.md

 **Velocity in km/h in Pneuma data**
 The PNeuma data is provided with velocities in km/h, this is converted to m/s in `dataobjects/pneumadataset.py` (`read_pneuma_csv` function).

+**Background for ExiD dataset 00-18**
+The background image for ExiD datasets 00 to 18 does not seem to match the recorded data.
+This issue also exists in the visualizer provided with the ExiD data.
+Because there is no fix possible without access to the raw data and specific location of the recording, this issue remains open.

 ### Where to place the data